Published On: Feb 13 2013 12:42:10 AM CSTUpdated On: Feb 13 2015 01:00:00 AM CST

 1991: During the Gulf War, two laser-guided "smart bombs" destroy the Amiriyah air-raid shelter in Baghdad, Iraq.
 Allied forces said the bunker was being used as a military communications outpost, but more than 400 Iraqi civilians inside were killed.

-1988: Michael Jackson buys a ranch in Santa Barbara County, Calif., that he names "Neverland," after the fantasy island in the story of "Peter Pan."
+1988: Michael Jackson buys a ranch in Santa Barbara County, California, that he names "Neverland," after the fantasy island in the story of "Peter Pan."
 The ranch became Jackson's home as well as his private amusement park, containing a floral clock, numerous statues of children and a petting zoo.

 1982: Pink Floyd's album "Dark Side of the Moon" marks 402 weeks on the U.S. Billboard Albums chart, breaking the record for most consecutive weeks on the chart.
 The album, which debuted in March 1973, would stay on the chart for 736 weeks, falling off the chart for the first time in July 1988.

-1980: Actor David Janssen, best known for playing Dr. Richard Kimble on the 1960s TV show "The Fugitive," dies of a heart attack at the age of 48 in Malibu, Calif.
+1980: Actor David Janssen, best known for playing Dr. Richard Kimble on the 1960s TV show "The Fugitive," dies of a heart attack at the age of 48 in Malibu, California.
 Janssen also is known for starring in the TV shows "Richard Diamond, Private Detective" and "Harry O."

 1976: Singer-songwriter Feist, a member of the indie rock group Broken Social Scene who also earned four Grammy nominations for her 2007 solo album "The Remainder," is born Leslie Feist in Amherst, Nova Scotia, Canada.
 In 2007, Feist saw her song "1234" become her biggest hit, shooting to No. 8 on the Billboard Hot 100 after it was played in an iPod Nano commercial.